Do companies need team building?

 Identification of team strengths and the weakness

-Additionally, it helps ease the conflicts by allowing employees to bond with one another and get to know each other better.
+Additionally, it helps ease conflicts by allowing employees to bond with one another and get to know each other better.
 It promotes teamwork which is highly important because the teams from an organization, need to efficiently solve the problems that they may come across.

 McQuerrey (2019) asserted that teamwork helps individuals from organizations to work well together, improves productivity, and raises the morale of the organization members.
 In short, it adds a huge contribution to organizational productivity and effectiveness.

 Using VR technologies as a solution has become more accessible over the years ( Patera, Draper & Naef, 2008).
-VR is already used to help increase team performance in a sports or military setting.
+VR team building is already used to help increase team performance in a sports or military setting.
 Whether is a soldier-based simulator or gameplay scenario, the users of the VR technologies can train and improve their abilities, through the realistic environment that is provided (Fan & Wen, 2019).

-Over the years where the internet has taken over, we’ve seen that is physical presence is not required all the time for you to connect with someone.
+Over the years when the internet has taken over, we’ve seen that physical presence is not required all the time for you to connect with someone.
 Just using messages, videos or your recorded voice can help you get to know people all around the globe.
 The connection you make with other people is not by any means diminished.
-VR can take that to the next level, and create an immersive experience where you can meet someone, almost as you would meet them in the real life.
+VR can take that to the next level, and create an immersive experience where you can meet someone, almost as you would meet them in real life.